yaelkmiller/mobi-generator/README.md

 Only tested to work on a local host runnning on Windows.

 kindlegen.exe must be downloaded from Amazon (http://amzn.to/12hBwRV) and placed into the other-people folder.

+Remember to check your MOBI file in Amazon's Kindle Previewer.

+Credits
+==
+Thanks to Derek Tor, Eylem Ozaslan, and Randall Frisk from Coding Dojo for their advice.